cobbler/cobbler/docs/user-guide/building-isos.rst

 If you want to generate multiple ISOs you need to execute this command multiple times (with different ``--iso`` names).

+NOTE: This feature is currently only supported for the following architectures: x86_64, ppc, ppc64, ppc64le and ppc64el.

 Under the hood
 ##############